Kimserey/BlogArchive/20160212_Improving_developer_feedback_loop_in_WebSharper_UI_Next_with_FAKE.md

 After running the build script, FAKE is now automatically rebuilding the solution everytime the files are changed.
 With this in place, when building a client side application with UI.Next, every time the files are changed, the update is directly propagated and the only step needed is to refresh the browser.
-__Thanks to the watcher, the manual building step can be removed as it is triggered on file saved and developers only need to refresh the browser.__
+__Thanks to the watcher, the manual building step can be removed as it is triggered on file saved and developers only need to refresh the browser to visualize changes.__

 A complete example can be found [here](https://github.com/Kimserey/SampleFakeWatcher).